Burley-Sekem

 Burley-Sekem Pty Ltd is an Australian sports equipment manufacturing company.
 It was formed in 1985 from the merger of "Burley Sports Pty Ltd" (an Australian footballs and cricket balls manufacturer, established in 1907), and "Sekem Pty Ltd." (a sportswear and school uniform manufacturer founded in 1923).
+The company has since merged with Kookaburra Sport.

 The company produces equipment and goods for clubs and teams of diverse sports, such as Australian rules football, rugby, cricket and soccer, having also endorsed several major leagues.